Recent Posts

 Degrease the censer, for I’m about tread on hallowed ground.
 Today I tackle how to most effectively prepare coffee for human consumption.

 “OMG”, you’re saying, “hasn’t that been laid to rest?”
 You snort and adjust your sleeve for dramatic effect before continuing, “the best technique—hands down—has clearly been proven to be X.” Where “X” is shorthand for your interminable ramble on flat burr grinders, grind densities, solubles concentration, solubles yield, and brewing time.
+Not to mention water temperature, brew volume, conical filter sections, and metastatic percolation.

 Savoury Baklava